Plenty-network/plenty-interface/CONTRIBUTING.md

-# Contributing to Plenty V2
+# Contributing to Plenty Interface

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: